minecraftforum/rules-archive/rules/servers/rules.markdown

 __Do Not__

-* Bash hosts
+* Negatively post about other hosts and the services they provide.
-* Create "X vs Y" topics
+* Create host vs. host topics
-* Advertise or request services and/or hosting
+* Advertise or request hosting.
+* Post reviews of hosting.

 ### Clans